linode/apl-docs/docs/tutorial-4-create-svc.md

 ---
-slug: tutorials/create-k8s-svc
+slug: tutorials/create-k8s-service
 title: Create a Kubernetes service
 sidebar_label: Create a K8s service
 ---

-In this tutorial, we are going to deploy the image we build , tagged and pushed to harbor in the previous tutorial by creating a Kubernetes deployment to rollout a ReplicaSet and by creating a Kubernetes Service.
+In this tutorial, we are going to deploy the image we pushed to harbor in the previous tutorial, by creating a Kubernetes Deployment and Service.

-## Create a Kubernetes Deployment and Service
+### Create a Deployment and Service

 Create a `hello-svc.yaml` file and copy/paste the following 2 Kubernetes manifests: